daem0nc0re/VectorKernel/README.md

 # VectorKernel

-PoCs for Kernel-mode rootkit techniques research or education.
+PoCs for Kernelmode rootkit techniques research or education.
 Currently focusing on Windows OS.
 All modules support 64bit OS only.